hunzhiwange/queryphp/README.md

 # The QueryPHP Application

+> This is the QueryPHP application, the core framework can be found here [Framework](https://github.com/hunzhiwange/framework).

 QueryPHP is a modern, high performance PHP 7 resident framework, with engineer user experience as its historical mission, let every PHP application have a good framework.

 A hundred percent coverage of the unit tests to facing the bug,based on Zephir implemented framework resident,with Swoole ecology to achieve business resident,